 Watch the video

-- Diagnosis and treatment TMD disorders
+- Diagnosis and treatment protocols for occlusal and TMD disorders

 - Articulators: uses, selection and face bow records

 - The re-organised occlusal approach, safely increasing the vertical dimension and recording centric relation